actions-marketplace-validations/OpenFn_cli-deploy-action/README.md

 2. A `project.yaml` file detailing a project its workflows, edges and triggers
 3. A `config.json` file detailing a connection to a Lightning instance

-Additionally one needs to pass in their API to the action as an input best way to do this would be through an input.
+Additionally one needs to pass in their OPENFN API KEY to the action as an input best way to do this would be through an input.
 The required key is `secret_input`

 See an example project structure [here](https://github.com/OpenFn/dummy-deploy-test)